Git-Iva/app16-flask-form/README.md

 ## What is this project about?
-A job application web app built with Flask and HTML
+A job application web app built with Flask, SQL Alchemy and HTML.